Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 Regarding robustness, the best way to protect yourself from as much risk as possible is to diversify your supply chain as much as possible.
 Having backup suppliers in Vietnam isn’t something only large companies can do; it’s becoming more familiar with companies of all sizes, including smaller ones.
 Suppliers in China and Vietnam allow them to have the absolute best supplier possible and move quickly to keep their supply chain moving.

-The best way to accomplish this is to figure out your current China-based supply chain to replicate it as closely as possible in Vietnam.
+The best way to accomplish this is to figure out your current China-based supply chain and replicate it as closely as possible in Vietnam.
 Once you find similar or suitable suppliers, get quotes and make a complete and detailed list of suitable suppliers.
 You must update this list regularly to maximize your supply chain’s robustness.
-If you are interested in this service, this is something that Cosmo can do for you.
+If you are interested in this service, Cosmo can provide it.
 Cosmo has been helping clients find suppliers in Vietnam since 2014.

 China + Vietnam Sourcing strategy